lsst-dm/dmtn-133/index.rst

 Controlling Data Processing from Observing Scripts
 ==================================================

-In the initial design of the OCS Controlled Pipeline System (OCPS) [*]_ the pipeline processing will be controlled directly by commands sent from the observing script to a CSC.
+In the initial design of the OCS Controlled Pipeline System (OCPS) [*]_ the pipeline processing will be controlled directly by commands sent from the observing script to the OCPS CSC.
 The commands will indicate which data to process and the name of the pipeline to execute but they will not include algorithmic code.
 The data will be specified using a "dataId" to match standard Data Butler usage.
 Once the pipeline completes an event will be published.